Skip to main content

 Resources

-Resources, also known as feeds/catalogs, are product listings of a client’s domain like e-commerce, arts, banking, and more.
+Resources, also known as feeds/catalogs, are product listings of a client’s domain, like e-commerce, arts, banking, and more.
 This list is synced to ZMP daily.

 Variants